 Do you need a smart speaker?
 No. Should you get one?
 Totally.
 Smart speakers are to speakers what smart phones are to phones; a technology that turns a simple, utilitarian device into something that can do so much more.
-After a slow start, smart speakers are becoming increasingly popular, with almost 3 out of 10 Brits now owning one.
+After a slow start, smart speakers are becoming increasingly popular.

 What makes a smart speaker smart is its Wi-Fi connection and built-in voice assistant.
 Microphones sit alongside the speaker to listen for your commands that will activate the assistant and send your request to the cloud.
 There it’s analysed and a (hopefully) appropriate response is sent back in seconds to help you with everyday tasks such as playing music, checking your calendar, or making a phone call.

-With a smart speaker, things you’re used to having to dig out your phone for or hopping on a computer to accomplish can be done entirely handsfree just by speaking a few words.
-Look up the opening hours for a museum while you’re packing lunch, set a timer for your boiled egg, add more eggs to your shopping list, all with just a few words.
-Some also have screens attached to their speakers, to give you visual feedback (such as showing you which track is playing) as well as another place to watch Netflix.
+With a smart speaker you can accomplish things entirely handsfree just by speaking a few words.
+Look up the opening hours for a museum while you’re packing lunch, set a timer for your boiled egg, or add more eggs to your shopping list.
+Some also have screens attached to their speakers, to give you visual feedback, as well as another place to watch Netflix.

 We love cool gadgets, so we tested 15 smart speakers, featuring the three most popular voice assistants – Google’s Assistant, Amazon’s Alexa and Apple’s Siri – and our top pick is the Sonos One.
 A versatile, good-looking speaker with great sound, it’s the only one we tested that works with all three ecosystems.
-But there are many shapes, flavours, and form factors for smart speakers, so read on to find which smart speaker is best for you.
+But there are many shapes, flavours, and form factors for smart speakers, so read on to find which is the best smart speaker for you.

 Bluetooth speaker or smart speaker?